bitdessin/JustDeepIt/docs/source/implementation/instance-segmentation.rst

     :header: "Argument", "Description"

     "**backend**", "The backend to build an instance segmentation model.
-    The current version of JustDeepIt supports MMDetection and Detectron2 as a backend."
+    The current version of JustDeepIt supports MMDetection as a backend."
     "**architecture**", "Architecture of instance segmentation model.
 If ``custom`` is specified, user can use the customized configuration to generate a model."
-    "**config**", "A path to a configuration file of MMDetection or Detectron2.
+    "**config**", "A path to a configuration file of MMDetection.
     This field will be activated when ``custom`` is specified in **architecture**."
     "**class label**", "A path to a text file which contains class labels.
     The file should be multiple rows with one column,